AQUACULTURE

 Crabs and Lobsters Farming

-Tamilnadu is one of the leading states in India with tiny Lobster and Crab resources of high commercial value.
+Tamil Nadu is one of the leading states in India an on the export of marine products in which Lobster and Crab are considered to be having high export value.
 About 700 tonnes are harvested every year in which nearly 50% are of undersized juveniles varying from 50 grams to 250 grams per piece.
 Moulted crab otherwise called as water crab does not fetch good market value.
 Once it reaches to 250 grams size the price variation is double or even triple.
 Growth rate of crab in cages is encouraging with supplementary feed.
+Juvenile lobsters caught from the wild can well be grown to marketable size in cages by giving supplementary feed.
+Live export of lobsters and crabs fetch high market value.

 Shrimp Farm Regulation